European Council: Powers and functions

 The European Council is an official institution of the EU, described in the Lisbon Treaty as a body which "shall provide the Union with the necessary impetus for its development".
 Essentially it defines the EU's policy agenda and has thus been considered to be the motor of European integration.
 Beyond the need to provide "impetus", the council has developed further roles: to "settle issues outstanding from discussions at a lower level", to lead in foreign policy — acting externally as a "collective Head of State", "formal ratification of important documents" and "involvement in the negotiation of the treaty changes".

 Since the institution is composed of national leaders, it gathers the executive power of the member states and has thus a great influence in high-profile policy areas as for example foreign policy.
 It also exercises powers of appointment, such as appointment of its own President, the High Representative of the Union for Foreign Affairs and Security Policy, and the President of the European Central Bank.
 It proposes, to the European Parliament, a candidate for President of the European Commission.
 Moreover, the European Council influences police and justice planning, the composition of the commission, matters relating to the organisation of the rotating Council presidency, the suspension of membership rights, and changing the voting systems through the Passerelle Clause.
 Although the European Council has no direct legislative power, under the "emergency brake" procedure, a state outvoted in the Council of Ministers may refer contentious legislation to the European Council.
 However, the state may still be outvoted in the European Council.
 Hence with powers over the supranational executive of the EU, in addition to its other powers, the European Council has been described by some as the Union's "supreme political authority".

+Decisions of the European Council generally require unanimity according to Article 15(4) of the Treaty on European Union.
+One of the exceptions is the nomination of the President of the European Commission, which requires a qualified majority (Article 17(7) TEU).